Why Your Organization Should Close in Celebration of Juneteenth was originally published on uConnect External Content.

 - Ideas for celebrating Juneteenth

-- Use your organization’s social channels to let your community know that you’re observing Juneteenth (and don’t forget to included notes on why your employer has joined the movement!)
+- Use your organization’s social channels to let your community know that you’re observing Juneteenth (and don’t forget to include notes on why your employer has joined the movement!)

 - Use the Official Black Wall Street site to discover and support Black-owned businesses